 Tracker of Proposal Ideas to Date – originally from Howard

-BACKGROUND At the Denver CASR HP Rebates Feedback Session last Friday, 9/23, at the GA Larson meeting, Ann from Xcel mentioned their HP Program Manager’s “EER Challenge” to the HP Manufacturer members at a March meeting about lowering the EER.
-They said, “Reducing EER is very unlikely…Feel free to bring us, alternative models, to replace the current EER model and we’ll look into it… we just don’t (or won’t) have time to do this.”
+BACKGROUND At the Denver CASR HP Rebates Feedback Session on Friday, 9/23, at GA Larson, Ann from Xcel mentioned their HP Program Manager’s “EER Challenge” to the HP Manufacturer members at a March meeting about lowering the EER.
+They said, “Reducing EER is very unlikely…Feel free to bring alternative models to us demonstrating how to replace the current EER model and we’ll look into it… we just don’t (or won’t) have time to do this.”

+I’m proposing an interim solution, starting now and completing before the 2024-06 DSM Plan Settlement Process.
+The proposed solution is to ask the PUC to require Xcel to conduct their own study to find an alternative path(s) to claiming peak demand savings for VCHPs, other than using EER (since EER is not a fair or accurate metric for VCHPs).

-I’m proposing an interim solution to start now and complete before the 2024-06 DSM Plan Settlement Process.
-This will position EEBC HP manufacturers (mfrs) to give us time to gather data, and Xcel engineers to evaluate while positioning EEBC for a stronger request/proposal in the 2024-26 DSM based on Xcel’s own findings collaborating with the field experts – EEBC international mfrs.
-The 2023 DSM proposal is an interim solution since the mfrs last Friday that there is no “slam dunk” existing EER model for our cold weather climate.
+This will position EEBC HP manufacturers (mfrs) to give us time to gather data, and will push Xcel engineers to evaluate while positioning EEBC for a stronger request/proposal in the 2024-26 DSM based on Xcel’s own findings collaborating with the field experts – EEBC international mfrs.
+The 2023 DSM proposal is an interim solution since, as the mfrs have so far found that there is no “slam dunk” existing EER model for our cold weather climate.
 What about we intervene with an interim solution to close the gap between Xcel and EEBC’s mfrs: A local Colorado pilot study with a “10 HP Pilot/Research Project”?
 All of these concepts were discussed and verbally suggested to be committed to by the mfr last Friday.

 INTERVENE with a “10 HP Pilot Project/Research Project” Overview:

 What solving for?
 The majority of the HP Mfr’s ccHPs (cold climate heat pumps) are not eligible for Xcel rebates.
-These higher performing more expensive HP category provides the most efficient HPs and cost savings to Xcel, but they are not eligible due to high EER.
-So contractors install the lower-end HPs that don’t go to lower temperatures climate zones in CO and provide less savings to Xcel.
+This higher performing more expensive HP category provides the most efficient HPs and energy savings to Xcel, but they are not eligible due to the programs high EER requirements.
+As a result of those high EER requirements, contractors are incentivized to sell and install single speed HPs with higher overall energy use that don’t operate at lower ambient temperatures, providing lower overall energy savings to Xcel and fewer demand savings to the grid.
 A contractor quote, “the HP program is only for the Rich”.

-They told us “they don’t have time to do the research for an EER alternative solution, but if we provide them the data they will look into it”.
+Xcel has stated that “they don’t have time to do the research for an EER alternative solution, but if we [EEBC, HP manufacturers, distributors/dealers] provide them the data they will look into it”.
 If they are not legally required to do a good faith, full analysis, and find a solution, will they?
 I recommend we don’t expend our EEBC member company’s resources to this end unless we are guaranteed a thorough effort.
+Just as we wouldn’t ask Xcel to figure out how to engineer equipment with higher EER performance, Xcel should not ask HP manufacturers to figure out how to claim peak demand savings without using EER.
+This is their job and they should address out of interest for overall grid reliability and in an effort to advance adoption of the highest performing HPs possible (VCHPs).

-If Xcel won’t accept this proposal, then EEBC recruits the 3rd party implementers to take on this research project for a solution to share with Xcel.
+If the PUC opts to not require Xcel to complete this proposal, then EEBC will recruit a 3rd party research group(s) to take on this research project for a solution to share with Xcel.

 INTENDED OUTCOMES